SEO Agent16 min read

 The Numbers: AI Agent vs Agency

-The cost per article comparison is striking: $500 to $1,000 per article from an agency versus $8.88 per article from the AI agent.
+The cost per article comparison is striking: $500 to $1,000 per article from an agency versus under $10 per article from an AI agent.
 Both produce content that Google ranks on the same criteria.
 For the full pricing breakdown, see our complete SEO agency cost comparison.

 Key Takeaways for Business Owners

-- Content volume matters.
+2. Content volume matters.
 More quality content means more surface area for Google to rank.
-101 articles give you 101 chances to appear in search results versus 12 to 24 from an agency in the same period.
+Over 100 articles give you over 100 chances to appear in search results versus 12 to 24 from an agency in the same period.

-- Technical SEO foundations matter.
-Our canonical issue cost us weeks of ranking potential.
+4. Technical SEO foundations matter.
+Canonical issues, broken redirects, and crawl errors can cost weeks of ranking potential.
 Get your technical house in order before investing heavily in content.

 Ready to build your own SEO engine?